rayframework/rayframework.github.io/docs/getting_started.md

         return True
 ```

-To connect this hook with the Post endpoint, you updat your Post class
+To connect this hook with the Post endpoint, you just need add one line in your model
 ```python
 @endpoint('/user')
 class Post(DBModel):